radblock/infrastructure/README.md

 **uploading gifs**

 Gifs are kept in an s3 bucket called "gifs.radblock.xyz".
-When someone uploads a gif, javascript in their browser calls two lambda functions:
+When someone uploads a gif, [javascript in their browser](https://github.com/radblock/website/blob/master/src/index.html) calls two lambda functions:

 - first, a function verifies their payment with [stripe](//stripe.com), and gets back some information about the transaction: a user id, zip code, etc. It then saves a file called that user's id into a separate s3 bucket called "radblock-users".
-- then, a function authorizes their s3 upload and passes back the authorization token.
+- then, a function authorizes their s3 upload and passes back the authorization token. **this function lives [here](https://github.com/radblock/signatory)**

 then the browser uploads the file to s3.